4.1.1 The College Nurse and her Surgery

 If you need to see Lucy urgently, please contact the porters who will be able to phone her.

-• All Porters are First Aid Qualified in physical and mental health
+- All Porters are First Aid Qualified and are available 24/7.

 Please always inform the Porters if an ambulance is called or if someone is accompanied to the hospital without an ambulance being called.